catid/tabby/README.md

 #### Credits

-This software was written entirely by myself (Christopher A. Taylor).
-If you find it useful and want to buy me a coffee, consider [tipping](https://www.gettip.com/catid/).
+This software was written entirely by myself ( Christopher A. Taylor <mrcatid@gmail.com> ).
+If you find it useful and would like to buy me a coffee, consider [tipping](https://www.gettip.com/catid/).